pietromiotto/CNN/README.md

 # Conovlutional Neural Network to calssify CIFAR10 images
 Here I built, trained and tested two different models (a basic one and an upgraded one - trained on a modified dataset-) to be able to obtain an accuracy of 83% over the classification.
 Below you find a detailed report explaining the code and the procedures.
 The code is in the `CNN.ipynb` notebook, for enchanched clarity and ease of use.
+The project resolves around solving different questions posed in an assignment (attached below before the report)

 ## The Problem